bhinav-a/AI_Blog_Generator/README.md

-# 🕷️ Django Web Scraper
+# 🕷️ Django Web Scraper:

 A clean and focused Django web application that extracts meaningful content from web pages, filtering out navigation clutter, ads, and irrelevant elements.
 Perfect for scraping educational content, articles, and tutorials.